strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-enroll-devices.md

 author: Jaimeo
 ms.localizationpriority: medium
 ms.author: jaimeo
-ms.date: 08/08/2018
+ms.date: 08/13/2018
 ---

 # Enroll devices in Update Readiness

-The simplest way to enroll devices is to obtain the Update Readiness [deployment script](LINK) and run it.
+Update Readiness has no agents that require installation, so device enrollment is simply a matter of configuring settings on the devices you want Update Readiness to monitor.
+You can do this by using a deployment script, Group Policy, or Mobile Device Management (MDM) policy.
+These settings control which Update Readiness instance the device should send its data to as well as a number of other configuration options.

 >[!NOTE]
->If you are already using Windows Analytics, you can just select the workspace you're using for that from this list and all data and configuration will transfer to Update Readiness.
+>If you are already using Windows Analytics, you can just select the workspace you're using for that from the displayed list and all of those devices will show up in your Update Readiness workspace automatically (without the need to enroll them).
+However, if you chose to configure a different workspace, you will have to first split your entries into devices that are monitored by Windows Analytics and devices that are monitored by Update Readiness; then you must follow the enrollment steps for those devices you want Update Readiness to monitor.

 ## Copy your Commercial ID key